nicolazzie/SNPchimpRepo/README.md

     % git clone --recursive https://github.com/nicolazzie/SNPchimpRepo

-These programs are fully tested on Linux/Unix/Mac, but they should run on Windows OSs too.
+Source codes are fully tested on Linux/Unix/Mac, but they should run on Windows OSs too.
 Please note that no support or troubleshooting for Windows-specific issues will be provided.
-To run these programs you need Python (2.x, latest Python highly recommended for better performances) installed on your computer.
-Python 2.7 is adviced (note that Mac users have Python 2.6 installed by defaul; runtime will be slower but it should do the work anyway!).
+To run the original programs you need Python (2.6+, although 2.7+ or latest is highly recommended for better performances) installed on your computer.
+Running the GUI has no requirements.
+The user should be able to run the software without having to install anything.

-### **2) Programs**
+### ** >> BETA >> 2.a) SNPConvert (Folder: "SNPConvertGUI_WinMac")**
+SNPConvert is a all-in-one user-friendly GUI for Windows (64bit only) and Mac (64bit only) users.
+Linux users are required to run the source codes from command line (See section 2.b).
+SNPConvert is able to convert any Illumina SNP-array raw format (ROW and MATRIX formats) to PLINK format, modify the allele coding of the file and the map information for any PLINK file (using SNPchimp output files).
+This GUI was built using PyQT project (full code provided) with the aid of QTDesigner, although the whole functionality of the program is based upon the 3 source codes in the "source" folder:
+  - Illumina ROW format: this option converts formats from Illumina ROW to PLINK (PED & MAP).
+It requires a "Final Report" file in **ROW** format, a SNP map file as input files (both provided by the genotyping lab).
+The user is free to choose the output allele coding, the population ID used (e.g. first column in PLINK PED file), and the output filename.
+The resulting file will be placed in the same folder of the input Final Report file.
+A runtime log window will guide the user on the process and outcomes of the program.
+  - Illumina MATRIX format: this option converts formats from Illumina MATRIX to PLINK.
+It requires a "Final Report" file in **MATRIX** format, a SNP map file as input files (both provided by the genotyping lab).
+The user is free to choose the population ID used (e.g. first column in PLINK ped file) and the output filename.
+The resulting file will be placed in the same folder of the input Final Report file.
+A runtime log window will guide the user on the process and outcomes of the program.
+  - iConvert software: this option maintains PLINK format, but converts allele coding and map information (if required).
+It requires 3 input files: one PLINK file couple (e.g. PED & MAP) and one SNPchimp (http://bioinformatics.tecnoparco.org/SNPchimp) "Download" menu output file (including both IN and OUT allele codings). iConvert handles all SNPchips of all species hosted in SNPchimp (both Illumina/Illumina-based and Affymetrix SNP chips).
+A runtime log window will guide the user on the process and outcomes of the program.

+#### How to run:
+Once downloaded (directly from GitHub, or cloning the repository), the executable needs to be unzipped (both windows and mac have utilities for that) and simply run by double-clicking on it.
+Note that since these are app/exe files, security warnings might pop up.
+**NOTE TO MAC users**: you might need to temporarily allow third party apps to run ( System preferences --> Security & Privacy --> General --> Set "Allow apps downloaded from:" to Anywhere.
+Once the app is run the first time, this security feature can be restored to its original value.

+#### Temporary beta-disclaimer
+Although it still has to be improved from the graphical point of view, this BETA version is released as a preview to facilitate usage of these tools for non-linux/mac users.
+For feedback (HIGHLY appreciated) and bug report, please contact: ezequiel.nicolazzi@ptp.it

+### **2.b) Single Source Programs (Folder: "source")**

+Linux users are kindly asked to use the following programs.
+No GUI is provided.

 #### **PEDDA_ROW**
 _pedda_row.py_ program converts Illumina ROW files into PLINK format.
 You need 2 input files: one Illumina FinalReport file (in ROW format) and one SNP_Map (original from Illumina).
 There is a specific parameter file to modify (peddar.param), the user is expected to modify according to the file(s) available: